X

 10. Larkspur

-Tall purple, white, and blue wildflowers bloom in a sunlit garden with green foliage in the background, reflecting tips from the Arizona Annual Flowers Planting Guide.
+Tall purple, blue, and white wildflowers bloom in a sunlit garden with green foliage in the background.

 • Wildflower; reseeds heavily.